Community engagement and research guiding a multicultural center in North Fort Collins

 Fort Collins Mural by Armando Silva

-• Refine community priorities for community center activities and services
+• Refined community priorities for community center activities and services

-• Develop a preliminary business model for the community center
+• Developed a preliminary business model for the community center

 Deliverables